Define a reusable and lazy pipeline

 Clojure

-Perhaps what I want is the transducer concept I encountered in clojure.
+Perhaps the closest concept to what I am searching for is the transducer concept I encountered in clojure.
 It seems like a definition or composition of operations which

 do not require a collection and can exist by itself.
-The documentation states that operations such as map, filter or take (for others see also cheatscheet).
+The documentation states that operations such as map, filter or take (for others see also cheatscheet) create transducers:

 What the docs say is: